Powder-Coated Aluminum Patio Furniture

 Aluminum patio furniture - An ideal choice for outdoor spaces

-If you're looking for high-quality patio furniture, consider collections with aluminum frames.
+If you're looking for high-quality deck furniture, consider collections with aluminum frames.
 This sturdy alloy has advantages over other outdoor materials, comes in various forms and finishes and is a popular choice among designers and upscale homeowners.
-It does heat up, so you'll want to consider all-weather seat cushions for added comfort.
+Like all metal outdoor furniture, it does heat up, so you'll want to consider all-weather seat cushions for added comfort.

 Aluminum's structure and performance give it an edge over other metals, woods and plastics.